 Does Pet Insurance Cover Exam Fees: Bottom Line

 Pet insurance covers exam fees when your pet needs treatment for covered accidents or illnesses, but coverage varies widely between providers.
 Companies like ASPCA, Fetch and Pumpkin include exam fee coverage at no extra cost, while others require add-ons or exclude it entirely.
-Compare potential add-on costs to out-of-pocket expenses and review policy terms to determine if exam fee coverage makes sense for your situation.
+Compare potential add-on costs to out-of-pocket expenses and review policy terms to determine if adding exam fee coverage to your pet insurance is worth it.

 Pet Insurance That Covers Exam Fees: FAQ